DOE-NCI-MOSSAIC/FrESCO/paper/paper.md

 and cancer.
 Automating the information extraction process from cancer pathology reports has the potential to improve data quality by extracting information in a consistent manner across registries.
-It can also improve patient outcomes by reducing the time from diagnosis to population health statistic and enabling rapid case ascertainment for clinical trials.
-Here we present `FrESCO`, a modular deep-learning natural language processing (NLP) library initially designed for extracting pathology information from clinical text documents.
-Our library is not limited to clinical medical text, but may also be used by researchers just getting started with NLP methods and those looking for a robust solution for their classification problems.
+It can also improve patient outcomes by reducing the time from diagnosis, enabling rapid case ascertainment for clinical trials.
+Here we present FrESCO, a modular deep-learning natural language processing (NLP) library initially designed for extracting pathology information from clinical text documents.
+This repository is not solely limited to clinical medical text, but may also be used by researchers just getting started with NLP methods and those looking for a robust solution for their classification problems.